woodjmichael/doubtfire/README.md

-# doubtfire
+# Doubtfire
- Checks up on your regular data harvesting tasks and send you an email if something
+ - Checks up on your regular data harvesting tasks and send you an email if something
+ - All times in UTC